qiushi1511/usd-buy-rate-helper/README.md

 - **Threshold Alerts**: Notify when rate goes above/below specified values
 - **Change Alerts**: Notify when rate changes significantly in short time
 - **Pattern Alerts**: Notify when current rate deviates from historical patterns
+- **Target Rate Alerts**: Notify when your target exchange rate is achieved

 Alerts are logged to stdout/stderr and can be sent to **WeChat Work (企业微信)** group chats in Chinese.